 Applicants who submit evidence of having completed the eight statutory college-level courses required for the broker examination and license are eligible to take the salesperson examination without submitting further evidence of experience or education.
-Contact the California Department of Real Estate (CDRE) for additional information.
+Contact the California Bureau of Real Estate (CBRE) for additional information.

 After you pass the examination you may apply for your license: